vitessio/enhancements/veps/vep-6.md

 [VEP-1](https://github.com/vitessio/enhancements/blob/main/veps/vep-1.md) established a support lifecycle for Vitess.
 [VEP-2](https://github.com/vitessio/enhancements/blob/main/veps/vep-2.md) later amended parts of it.
 [VEP-5](https://github.com/vitessio/enhancements/blob/main/veps/vep-5.md) changed the frequency of major releases to 3 per year and established a 1 year support cycle for each major release, thus replacing the Support Lifecycle section in VEP-1, and all of VEP-2.
-This VEP suggests a change to how often releases are made and its support lifecycle thus replacing all of VEP-5.
+This VEP proposes a change to how often releases are made thus replacing all of VEP-5.

 All other sections of VEP-1 will continue to be in force without any change.